finn-no/zendesk-tools/README.md

 # ZendeskTools

-Tools to automate common tasks in FINNs ZenDesk.
+Tools to automate common tasks in ZenDesk.

 ## Installation